paladp/cs203-S2019-assessment/assessment.md

   * I = Missing four lab sessions
   * A = Missing three lab sessions
   * G = Missing two lab sessions
-  * E = Missing one or less lab sessions
+  * E = Missing one or no lab sessions
 * Deadlines
   * N = If an assignment is turned in 5 or more days past the deadline
   * I = If an assignment is turned in 4 days past the deadline
   * A = If an assignment is turned in 1-3 days past the deadline
   * E = If an assignment is turned in on the day of, or before the deadline
 * Communication
-  * N = Never check appropriate slack channels and never communicate with teammates
+  * N = Never checks appropriate slack channels and never communicates with teammates
-  * I = Rarely check appropriate slack channels and rarely communicate with teammates
+  * I = Rarely checks appropriate slack channels and rarely communicates with teammates
-  * A = Sometimes check appropriate slack channels and sometimes communicate with teammates
+  * A = Sometimes checks appropriate slack channels and sometimes communicates with teammates
-  * G = Regularly check appropriate slack channels and regularly communicate with teammates
+  * G = Regularly checks appropriate slack channels and regularly communicates with teammates
-  * E = Always check appropriate slack channels and always communicate effectively with teammates
+  * E = Always checks appropriate slack channels and always communicates effectively with teammates
 * Participation
-  * N = Never participate in group conversation or activity
+  * N = Never participates in group conversation or activity
-  * I = Rarely participate in group conversation or activity
+  * I = Rarely participates in group conversation or activity
-  * A = Sometimes participate in group conversation or activity
+  * A = Responds within 1-2 days to questions/comments
-  * G = Responds within 1-2 days to questions/comments, and willing to meet outside of class if necessary
+  * G = Responds within a day to questions/comments
   * E = Respond regularly and quickly to questions/comments, and willing to meet outside of class if necessary
 * Conduct